Show All Answers

 No. The Off-Season Pass cannot be used to reserve or receive discounts on any roofed accommodation (cabins, yurts, vacation houses, day use facilities), and it cannot be used to reserve or receive discounts on group camps.

-Pass holders are required to follow all park rules, the same as all other park users.
+Pass holders are required to follow all park rules, when visiting the parks.
 Those rules can be found on our rules and regulations web page.

-However, there are a few extra rules that apply to pass holders:
+However, there are extra rules that apply to pass holders:

 No. Only motorized and non-motorized Sno-Park permits are valid at Sno-Parks.